-5. Numerical Results
+4. Numerical Results

-Our stochastic model allows one to compute various quantities of interest by simulating the evolution of the order book and and by using the Laplace transform methods presented in §4, based on parameters μ , λ and θ estimated from the order flow.
-In this section we compute these quantities for the example of Sky Perfect Communications and compare them to empirically observed values, in order to assess the precision of the description provided by our model.
+Our stochastic model allows one to compute various quantities of interest both by simulating the evolution of the order book and by using the Laplace transform methods presented in §3, based on parameters μ , λ , and θ estimated from the order flow.
+In this section we compute these quantities-for example, of Sky Perfect Communications and compare them to empirically observed values in order to assess the precision of the description provided by our model.

-In §5.1, we compare empirically observed long-term behavior (e.g. unconditional properties) of the order book to simulations of the fitted model.
+In §4.1, we compare empirically observed long-term behavior (e.g., unconditional properties) of the order book to simulations of the fitted model.
 Although these quantities may not be particularly important for traders who are interested in trading in a short time scale, they indicate how well the model reproduces the average properties of the order book.
-In §5.2, we compare conditional probabilities of various events in our model to frequencies of the events in the data.
-We also compare results using the Laplace transform methods developed in §4 to our simulation results.
+In §4.2, we compare conditional probabilities of various events in our model to frequencies of the events in the data.
+We also compare results using the Laplace transform methods developed in §3 to our simulation results.

-5.1.
-Long term behavior
+4.1.
+Long-Term Behavior

-Recent empirical studies on order books Bouchaud et al. (2002, 2008) have mainly focused on aver-age properties of the order book, which, in our context correspond to unconditional expectations of quantities under the stationary measure of X: the steady state shape of the book and the volatility of the mid-price.
-The ergodicity of the Markov chain X, shown in Proposition 1, implies that such expectations $E[f(X{\infty})]$ can be computed in the model by simulating the order book over a large horizon T and averaging f(X(t)) over the simulated path:
+Recent empirical studies on order books (Bouchaud et al. 2002, 2008) have focused mainly on average properties of the order book, which in our context correspond to unconditional expectations of quantities under the stationary measure of X: the steady-state shape of the book and the volatility of the midprice.
+The ergodicity of the Markov chain X, shown in Proposition 2, implies that such expectations $E[f(X{\infty})]$ can be computed in the model by simulating the order book over a large horizon T and averaging f(X(t)) over the simulated path:

-$$\frac{1}{T} \int_0^T f(X(t)) dt \to E[f(X\infty)] \quad \text{as} \quad T \to \infty.$$
+$$\frac{1}{T} \int_0^T f(X(t)) \, dt \to E[f(X\infty)] \quad \text{a.s.} \quad \text{as } T \to \infty.$$

-5.1.1.
-Steady state shape of the book We simulate the order book over a long horizon $(n = 10^6 \text{ events})$ and observe the mean number of orders Q_i at distances $1 \le i \le 30$ ticks from the opposite best quote.
+4.1.1.
+Steady-State Shape of the Book.
+We simulate the order book over a long horizon $(n = 10^6 \text{ events})$ and observe the mean number of orders Q_i at distances $1 \le i \le 30$ ticks from the opposite best quote.
 The results are displayed in Figure 2.
-The steady state profile of the order book describes the average market impact of trades Farmer et al. (2004), Bouchaud et al. (2008).
-Figure 2 shows that the average profile of the order book displays a hump (in this case, at two ticks from the bid/ask), as observed in empirical studies Bouchaud et al. (2008).
-Note that this hump feature does not result from any fine-tuning of model parameters or additional ingredients (such as correlation between order flow and past price moves).
+The steady-state profile of the order book describes the average market impact of trades (Farmer et al. 2004, Bouchaud et al. 2008).
+Figure 2 shows that the average profile of the order book displays a hump (in this case, at two ticks from the bid/ask), as observed in empirical studies (Bouchaud et al. 2008).
+Note that this hump feature does not result from any fine-tuning of model parameters or additional ingredients such as correlation between order flow and past price moves.

-5.1.2.
-Volatility Define the realized volatility of the asset over a day to be given by where n is the number of quotes in a day and the prices P_i represent the mid-price of the stock.
+4.1.2.
+Volatility.
+Define the realized volatility of the asset over a day by where n is the number of quotes in the day and the prices P_i represent the midprice of the stock, for i = 1, ..., n.
 In the first day of the sample, we compute a realized volatility of 0.0219 after a total of 370 trades.
-After repeatedly simulating our model for 370 trades (using parameters λ , μ and θ estimated from the order book time series) we obtained a 95% confidence interval for realized volatility of 0.0228 ± 0.0003 .
-Interestingly, this estimator yields the correct order of magnitude for realized volatility solely based on intensity parameters for the order flow (λ, μ, θ).
+After repeatedly simulating our model for 370 trades, we obtained a 95% confidence interval for realized volatility of 0.0228 \pm 0.0003.
+Interestingly, this estimator yields the correct order of magnitude for realized volatility based solely on intensity parameters for the order flow (λ, μ, θ).

-$$RV_n = \sqrt{\sum{i=1}^n \left(\log\left(\frac{P{i+1}}{P_i}\right)\right)^2},$$
+$$RV_n = \sqrt{\sum{i=1}^n \left(\log\left(\frac{P{i+1}}{P_i}\right)\right)^2},\tag{38}$$

-Figure 2 Simulation of the steady state profile of the order book: Sky Perfect Communications.
+Figure 2.
+Simulation of the steady-state profile of the order book: Sky Perfect Communications.

-5.2.
-Conditional distributions
+4.2.
+Conditional Distributions